modux/zero-trust-iptables/README.md

 ## Warning ##
 This script will block EGRESS from your machine as one of the first steps

-Ingress rules are not modified
+Egress rules for established, related connections are added

 Use for locking down a build machine or a dev VM